dawnl3ss/Selene/README.md

 # Selene

-🐍 This project work with python3 & pymysql.
+🐍 This project works with python3 & pymysql.
 ⚙️ You can put your mysql identifiers and others settings in settings.json file.

 ### 📌 How to start ?